dogkeeper886/openai/chatlog/Render test case with component/Test cases/Client Connectivity Diagnostics - DPSK.md

 Test Case: Client Connectivity Diagnostics - WPA2 Enterprise

 Summary:
-This test case focuses on verifying the functionality of the Client Connectivity Diagnostics tool, which is used to troubleshoot connectivity issues between a wireless client device and an access point (AP) in a WPA2-PSK network.
+This test case focuses on verifying the functionality of the Client Connectivity Diagnostics tool, which is used to troubleshoot connectivity issues between a wireless client device and an access point (AP) in a DPSK network.

 Requirements:
 1. Have an AP to venue.
 2. A wireless client to connect to WLAN.

 Preconditions:
-1. Creating a WPA2-PSK network.
+1. Creating a DPSK network.

-Here's a step-by-step guide to creating a WPA2-PSK network:
+Here's a step-by-step guide to creating a DPSK WLAN network:

-1. On the navigation bar, click Wi-Fi > Wi-Fi Networks > Wi-Fi Networks List.
+1. On the navigation bar, click on "Wi-Fi" and then "Wi-Fi Networks" followed by "Wi-Fi Networks List".
+This will take you to the Networks page.

-2. The Networks page will be displayed.
-3. Click "Add Wi-Fi Network" or select a PSK network setting to clone from the table.
-4. The Create New Network page will be displayed.
+2. Click on "Add Wi-Fi Network" or select a DPSK network setting that you want to copy and click on "Clone" at the top of the table.
+This will open the Create New Network page.

-5. In the Network Details tab, complete the following settings:
+3. In the Network Details page, complete the following settings:
    - Network Name: Enter a name (up to 32 characters) for the network.
-   - Set different SSID: Choose this option if you want to configure a different SSID from the network name.
+   - Set different SSID: Optionally configure a different SSID from the network name.
-   - Description: Enter a description (up to 64 characters) to identify the network.
+   - Description: Enter a description (up to 64 characters) to help identify the network.
-   - Network Type: Select "Pre-Shared Key (PSK)".
+   - Network Type: Select "Dynamic Pre-Shared Key (DPSK)".
+This will display a structure diagram of a DPSK network.

+4. Click "Next" to proceed to the DPSK Settings page.

+5. In the DPSK Settings page, complete the following settings:
+   - Security Protocol: Select "WPA" or "WPA2(recommended)" from the drop-down list.
+   - Use the DPSK Service: Enable this option and select an existing DPSK service from the drop-down list, or click "Add DPSK Service" to configure a new one.
+   - Use the RADIUS Server: Enable this option and configure the RADIUS Server by selecting an existing server from the drop-down list or clicking "Add Server" to create a new one.

-6. Click "Next".
+6. Click "Show more settings" to expand additional options.

-7. The PSK Settings tab will be displayed.
-8. Complete the settings on the PSK Settings tab:
+7. Complete the VLAN settings:
-   - Passphrase: Enter a minimum eight-character passphrase for users to access the network.
+   - VLAN ID: Enter the VLAN ID number (default is 1) for the network.
-   - Security Protocol: Select "WPA2" as the security protocol (unless you have a specific reason to choose otherwise).
-   - Management Frame Protection (802.11w): Choose "Disabled," "Optional," or "Required".
-   - MAC Authentication: Toggle the switch to ON if you want to enable this feature and configure MAC registration.
+   - VLAN Pooling: Toggle the switch to ON if you want to enable VLAN pooling.
-9. Click "Show more settings" to expand the options.
-10. Configure additional settings as needed:
-    - VLAN settings: Specify the VLAN ID or enable VLAN pooling.
+   - Select VLAN Pooling: Select a VLAN pool from the drop-down list or click "Add Pool" to create a new VLAN pool.

+8. Complete the services settings:
-    - Proxy ARP: Toggle the switch to ON if you want to enable proxy ARP.
+   - DNS Proxy: Toggle the switch to ON to enable the DNS proxy.
+Select an existing DNS proxy from the table or click "Add Rule" to create a new one.
-    - Services settings: Enable or configure DNS Proxy, Wi-Fi Calling, Client Isolation, Anti-spoofing, etc.
-    - Radio settings: Configure options like Load Control, Access Control, OFDM, Data Rate Control, etc.
+   - Wi-Fi Calling: Toggle the switch to ON to enable Wi-Fi Calling.
+Click "Select Profiles" to configure the Wi-Fi Calling profiles.
-    - Optimized Connectivity Experience (OCE): Set the switch to ON and configure relevant parameters.
+   - Client Isolation: Toggle the switch to ON to enable client isolation.
+Configure the isolation packets and other relevant settings.

+9. Complete the radio settings:
+   - Hide SSID: Select this feature to hide the SSID.
+   - Load Control: Configure the maximum rate, max clients per radio, and load balancing options.

+10. Complete the access control settings:
+   - Access Control: Choose from available options to configure Layer 2, Layer 3, Device & OS, Applications, and Client Rate Limit.

+11. Enable or configure other optional features like OFDM only, Data Rate Control, Optimized Connectivity Experience (OCE), etc.

+12. Click "Next" to proceed to the Venues page.

-    - Venues: Select the venues where you want to activate the network.
+13. In the Venues page, select the venues in which you want to activate the network.
+You can activate the network in all venues or specific ones by setting the switch to ON.

-11. Click "Next".
+14. Optionally, select specific AP groups and modify the radio band for the network.

+15. Configure the scheduling for the network.
+You can choose a 24/7 schedule or customize it according to your requirements.

+16. Click "Apply" to save the settings.

-12. Review the Venues page and make necessary selections for venue activation, AP groups, radio bands, and scheduling.
+17. Review the settings on the Summary page and make sure everything is configured correctly.

-13. Click "Apply".
-14. On the Summary page, review the configured settings, and click the eye icon to display the passphrase in plain text if desired.
-15. Finally, click "Finish" to complete the creation of the WPA2-PSK network.
+18. Finally, click "Finish" to create the DPSK-protected network.

 Test Steps:
 1. Open the WEB GUI and navigate to the Client Connectivity Diagnostics tool.